Center to Improve Veteran Involvement in Care (CIVIC)

 Fellows on the Clinical Innovator track will develop HSR skills with a focus on patient safety and clinical innovation, but without the goal of becoming an independent, grant-funded investigator.

-Fellows in the Research Synthesis track will focus on developing research synthesis skills under the mentorship of Portland’s internationally recognized leaders in evidence synthesis; each Fellow will take the lead in developing one evidence synthesis report, may participate in other ongoing reports, and will work with leaders on the methodology around research synthesis.
+Fellows in the Research Synthesis track will focus on developing research synthesis skills under the mentorship of Portland’s internationally recognized leaders in evidence synthesis; each Fellow will take the lead in the development of an evidence syntheses report for policymakers, and may participate in other ongoing reports.
+Through participation in the Evidence Synthesis Program, investigators learn systematic review methodology and have the opportunity to be a part of high impact publications (e.g., Annals of Internal Medicine), national/international presentations, and briefings to VA leadership.

 Fellows in the HSR Informatics track will focus on developing research skills in the emerging field of clinical informatics, including the effective uses of biomedical data, information, and technology for scientific inquiry, problem solving, and decision making to improve health services and human health.